Spice Temple pushes Chinese cuisine without losing traditional flavours.

-With more than 50 dishes on the epic menu, Perry has pushed the fusion aspect of Chinese food without losing traditional flavours.
-The extra spicy dishes are highlighted in red either as a warning to those intolerant of fiery mouthfuls of food or a beacon to those who love burning sensations.
+With more than 50 dishes on the menu, this longstanding Sydney venue pushes Chinese cuisine in new directions without losing traditional flavours.
+The extra spicy dishes highlighted in red serve as a warning to those intolerant to fiery mouthfuls of food or a beacon to those who love burning sensations.

-The dishes, to be shared, are monumentally large, even for two people.
-Even a half-share of any main, at three-quarters of the full price, is a minor challenge to finish.
-Divided between salads and cold cuts, hot entrees, noodles, dumplings, seafood (live from the tank and pre-prepared), poultry, pork, lamb, beef and veggies, Spice Temple's variety is impressive.
+The dishes, to be shared, are monumentally large — even for two people.
+A half-share of any main is a minor challenge to finish.
+Divided between salads and cold cuts, hot entrees, noodles, dumplings, seafood, poultry, pork, lamb, beef and veggies, Spice Temple's variety is impressive.

-The highlight, a beef fillet in fire water ($45), a fancy way of saying wagyu beef strips in a chilli broth with peppercorn, is volcanic in taste and appearance.
-To cool the fire, and a recommended necessity, the cucumbers with smashed garlic and ginger ($9) are a great juxtaposition to the spice.
-For dessert, the three-milk cake with pistachio and almond ($16) is delicious treat in a custard and raspberry bed.
+The highlight of the menu, a beef fillet in fire water ($55), is a fancy way of saying wagyu beef strips in a chilli broth with peppercorn.
+To cool the fire and as a recommended necessity, the cucumbers with smashed garlic, mint and ginger ($10) are a great juxtaposition to the spice.
+For dessert, the three-milk cake with pistachio and almond ($17) is a delicious treat in a custard and raspberry bed.

 For Chinese food, yes, this is a tad expensive, and to truly dent the vast menu, you need a group or repeat visits.
-If you're keen, there are two comprehensive banquet options, but a return trip or two is recommended, especially if your body is your temple, and your tastebuds are the entrance.
+If you're keen, there's generally a comprehensive banquet option on offer, but a return trip or two is recommended, especially if your body is your temple, and your tastebuds are the entrance.